-Total cash and investment balances held by our foreign subsidiaries of \$1,538,000 at October 31, 2012 were lower than the October 31, 2011 balances of \$2,413,000 due to continuing operating losses as discussed in "Foreign Operations" above.
+Total cash and investment balances held by our foreign subsidiaries of \$1,331,000 at January 31, 2013 were lower than the January 31, 2012 balances of \$1,939,000 due to continuing operating losses as discussed in "Foreign Operations" above.

 We have a \$15,000,000 unsecured revolving credit agreement with BMO Harris Bank N.A. ("BMO Harris") which will expire on December 31, 2014.
 The credit agreement provides that we may select a variable rate based on either BMO Harris' prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
 The credit agreement also allows us to obtain foreign letters of credit when necessary.
-At October 31, 2012, the variable rates would have been 3.25% for BMO Harris' prime-based rate or 2.17% for LIBOR-based rate.
+At January 31, 2013, the variable rates would have been 3.25% for BMO Harris' prime-based rate or 2.07% for LIBOR-based rate.
 The credit agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
 The agreement also requires us to maintain a minimum fixed coverage ratio and a minimum consolidated net worth.
-We did not borrow under the credit agreement during the three months ended October 31, 2012 and 2011 and we were in compliance with its covenants.
+We did not borrow under the credit agreement during the six months ended January 31, 2013 and 2012 and we were in compliance with its covenants.

-As of October 31, 2012, we had remaining authority to repurchase 320,053 shares of Common Stock under a repurchase plan approved by our Board of Directors.
+As of January 31, 2013, we had remaining authority to repurchase 312,197 shares of Common Stock under a repurchase plan approved by our Board of Directors.
 These repurchases may be made on the open market (pursuant to Rule 10b5-1 plans or otherwise) or in negotiated transactions.
 The timing and amount of shares repurchased will be determined by our management.

-We believe that cash flow from operations, availability under our revolving credit facility and current cash and investment balances will provide adequate cash funds for foreseeable working capital needs, capital expenditures at existing facilities and debt service obligations for at least the next 12 months.
-We expect cash requirements for capital expenditures in fiscal 2013 to be higher than in fiscal 2012 due to projects at our manufacturing facilities; however, we expect the increase in capital expenditures to be more than offset by a reduction in spending for advertising and promotions.
-We expect increased advertising and promotional expenditures over the remaining three quarters of fiscal 2013; however, total advertising and promotional spending is anticipated to be less than in fiscal 2012, but will remain higher than historic levels.
+We believe that cash flow from operations, availability under our revolving credit facility and current cash and investment balances will provide adequate cash funds for foreseeable working capital needs, capital expenditures at existing facilities, dividend payments and debt service obligations for at least the next 12 months.
+We expect cash requirements for capital expenditures in fiscal 2013 to be higher than in fiscal 2012 due to projects at our manufacturing facilities.
+We expect increased advertising and promotional expenditures over the remaining two quarters of fiscal 2013; however, total advertising and promotional spending is anticipated to be less than in fiscal 2012, but will remain higher than historical levels.
 Our capital requirements are subject to change as business conditions warrant and opportunities arise.
 Our ability to fund operations, to make planned capital expenditures, to make scheduled debt payments and to remain in compliance with all of the financial covenants under debt agreements, including, but not limited to, the credit agreement, depends on our future operating performance, which, in turn, is subject to prevailing economic conditions and to financial, business and other factors.
 The timing and size of any new business ventures or acquisitions that we complete may also impact our cash requirements.

-The tables in the following subsection summarize our contractual obligations and commercial commitments at October 31, 2012 for the time-frames indicated.
+The tables in the following subsection summarize our contractual obligations and commercial commitments at January 31, 2013 for the time-frames indicated.